Usenet Death Penalty

 On Usenet, the Usenet Death Penalty (UDP) is a final penalty that may be issued against Internet service providers or single users who produce too much spam or fail to adhere to Usenet standards.
 It is named after the death penalty (the state-sanctioned killing of a person as punishment for a crime), as it causes the banned user or provider to be unable to use Usenet, essentially "killing" their service.
 Messages that fall under the jurisdiction of a Usenet Death Penalty will be cancelled.
 Cancelled messages are deleted from Usenet servers and not allowed to propagate.
 This causes users on the affected ISP to be unable to post to Usenet, and it puts pressure on the ISP to change their policies.
-Notable cases include actions taken against UUNET, CompuServe, and Excite@Home.
+Notable cases include actions taken against UUNET, CompuServe, Excite@Home, and Google Groups.

 Types

 There are three types of Usenet Death Penalty: